A Concentration Inequality for Random Polytopes, Dirichlet-Voronoi Tiling Numbers and the Geometric Balls and Bins Problem: Prior work

 Although there are numerous results on the statistical properties of random polytopes with a restricted number of vertices, much less is known about the case of random polytopes with a restricted number of facets.
-In this direction, B\"or\"oczky and Reitzner \cite{boroczky2004approximation} calculated the expectation of the volume difference of a smooth convex body and a random circumscribed polytope with $N$ facets.
-The random polytope was generated as follows: Choose $ N$ random points $ X_1,\ldots,X_N $ from the boundary of a $C^2$ convex body $ K $ with positive curvature, independently and identically distributed with respect to a given density function.
-Letting $ H^{+}(X_i) $ denote the supporting halfspace to $ K $ at $ X_i $ that contains the origin, the polytope is defined as the intersection $ \cap_{i=1}^{N} H^{+}(X_i).$ In \cite{boroczky2004approximation}, the optimal density that minimizes the expected volume difference was also determined explicitly in terms of $K$.
-Furthermore, it was shown that if the optimal density is chosen, then as the dimension tends to infinity, random approximation is asymptotically as good as best approximation.
+In this direction, B\"or\"oczky and Reitzner \cite{boroczky2004approximation} calculated the expectation of the volume difference of a smooth convex body $K$ and a random circumscribed polytope with $N$ facets.
+The random polytope was generated as follows: Choose $ N$ i.i.d. random points from the boundary of $K$ with respect to a given density function, and take the intersection of the supporting hyperplanes at these points.
+In \cite{boroczky2004approximation}, the optimal density that minimizes the expected volume difference was also determined explicitly in terms of $K$.

 Recently, Fodor, Hug, and Ziebarth \cite{fodor2016volume} computed the expectation and the variance of the volume difference of $K$ and the polar $ P_{n,N}^{\circ}$ of the random polytope from (\ref{bbb}) for a general density on $K$.
-Surprisingly, the estimates for the variance in \cite{reitzner2003random} and in \cite{fodor2016volume} are equal up to a constant that depends on $ K.$
+Surprisingly, the estimates for the variance in \cite{reitzner2003random} and \cite{fodor2016volume} are equal, up to a constant that depends on $ K.$